Drinking Alone: Commercial performance

 In the United States, "Drinking Alone" debuted at number 50 on the Billboard Country Airplay chart and number 49 on the Hot Country Songs chart for the week ending November 16, 2019.
 It peaked at number 11 and number 17 on each chart respectively, becoming only the second single of her career to miss the top ten on both charts, with the other being "Love Wins", the album's second single.
 On the Billboard Hot 100, it peaked at number 74.

 As of July 2020, "Drinking Alone" is certified Gold by the RIAA.

 Music video

 The official music video for the single was released November 20, 2019.
 The video was directed by Randee St. Nicholas.
 The actor in the video is Jared Koronkiewicz.
 Underwood won two CMT Music Awards for the video in October 2020.

 Live performances

 The song was performed by Underwood on her Cry Pretty Tour 360.
 Underwood gave the debut televised performance of the song at the 53rd Annual Country Music Association Awards in Nashville.
 She gave an acoustic performance of the song from her home for the television special ACM Presents: Our Country.
-In April 2020, she gave another acoustic performance of the song for Sirius XM The Highways "Stagecouch Weekend," on account of Stagecoach Festival being postponed to October.
+In April 2020, she gave another acoustic performance of the song for SiriusXM The Highways "Stagecouch Weekend," on account of Stagecoach Festival being postponed to October.